apiaryio/dredd-example/README.md

-# Dredd Example CI Setup
+# Dredd Example

-This is example CI setup to demostrate how easily you can validate your HTTP API implementation in [CI][] with the [Dredd][] testing framework.
+This is an example application to demonstrate how easily you can validate your HTTP API implementation in [CI][] with the [Dredd][] testing framework.

 ## How It Works